 Statkraft Sverige AB operates and maintains the 54 hydropower plants and is also involved in planning and managing the catchment area.

 Statkraft Financial Energy is licensed by the Swedish Financial Supervisory Authority for power trading and providing portfolio management services to clients.

 "We are working to develop and optimise our production to meet new market needs and to be an important part of the climate change adaptation.
 There will be significant opportunities for new businesses growth; electrification of the transport system and market services are the ones I envisage in the near future, but I also believe we can grow within district heating in Sweden," says Statkraft's country manager Jakob Norström.

 Increased use of electric vehicles powered by battery and fuel cells has been identified by the European Commission as an important step in achieving an emission-free transport sector.

 The Nordic Hydrogen Corridor (NHC) aims to establish emission-free transport solutions powered by hydrogen and fuel cells in Sweden.
 Statkraft has joined the NHC as a partner and has joined Everfuel, Hyundai, Toyota and Vätgas Sweden in the EU-funded hydrogen transport initiative in Sweden.

 Another hydrogen project in which Statkraft is involved is the Inlandsbanan (Inland Line) railway line between Kristinehamn in the south and Gällivare in the north.
-In 2020 and 2021, Statkraft, LKAB and Inlandsbanan AB will carry out a pilot project to investigate the possibilities for hydrogen-powered freight traffic by rail.
+In 2020 and 2021, Statkraft, LKAB and Inlandsbanan AB carried out a pilot project to investigate the possibilities for hydrogen-powered freight traffic by rail.